 Furthermore, WDS is a server role that you can deploy on Windows Server.
 Kindly refer to the following guides for more information on WDS and MDT.
-Windows Deployment Services: How to setup and install WDS role, how to configure DHCP Server option 60, 66, and 67 for WDS, how to remove Windows Deployment Services role via the GUI and PowerShell.
+Windows Deployment Services: How to setup and install WDS role.
+How to configure DHCP Server option 60, 66, and 67 for WDS.
+And how to remove Windows Deployment Services role via the GUI and PowerShell.

 MDT is a unified collection of tools, processes, and guidance for automating desktop and server deployment.
 You can use it to create reference images or as a complete deployment solution.
 See this guide for the differences between MDT and WDS?

 However, it requires a continuous network connection to the distribution point.
 Microsoft Endpoint Manager Configuration Manager, previously called SCCM is required for this deployment.

-I hope you found this blog post helpful.
+I hope you found this blog post helpful on “What are the differences between Lite-Touch and Zero-Touch installation”?
 If you have any questions, please let me know in the comment session.